Purchasing xylitol from GMO-free sources/not made from corn in China

 While personally I simply trust that I get 100% xylitol if it says it is and live with whatever happens (remembering that xylitol as a chemically pure substance will not retain any residues of whatever it was made of such as GMO corn and that even if adulterated with cheaper sugars it will still work, see Xylitol FAQ), others may have the time and inclination to set out to find the supposedly best xylitol possible.

 "The Really Healthy Company's AlphaSweet Xylitol is 100% pure-grade white granulated (like sugar) product made from sustainably harvested birch trees (not corn) and is GMO-free.
 Also, for every tree used in the manufacture of this xylitol, two more are planted in its place, and is from Finland."

-"from organic hardwood, not corn – GMO free, USA."
+from organic hardwood, not corn – GMO free, USA

-"predominantly from Beech and Birch hardwood, and is from Finland."
+"predominantly from Finnish Beech and Birch hardwood"

 Related questions in Healing Teeth Naturally's Xylitol FAQ

-Should you wish to buy xylitol from Amazon, you can use Healing Teeth Naturally's Amazon partner links to simultaneously support the work of this site at no extra cost to you.
+Should you wish to buy xylitol from Amazon, you can use Healing Teeth Naturally's Amazon partner links to simultaneously support the work of this humanitarian site at no extra cost to you.

 Healing Teeth Naturally: Tooth and Gum Healing with Xylitol